APPLICATIONS ARE NOW CLOSED

 - $2,500 on first day of principal photography

 - $2,500 on delivery of finished project

 Congratulations to the 9th Annual RBC ® $10,000 Emerging Filmmaker Pitch Competition winner!

 Joanne Roberts will premiere her film Anak at the 2021 Gimli Film Festival!

 The RBC Emerging Artists Project helps artists bridge the gap from emerging to established, and supports organisations that provide the best opportunity to advance their career trajectory.
 RBC supports arts organisations and artists in a range of genres including visual art, music, theatre, performance, literature and film.

-Gimli Film Festival is Manitoba’s premier film festival, and the largest rural film festival in all of Canada.
+Gimli Film Festival is the largest film festival in Manitoba.
 Over the past 21 years, our audience, sponsors and partners have supported and shaped the festival into what it is today.
 We showcase fiction feature films, documentaries and short films from Manitoba, Canada and the world.